LibreCAD/docs/ref/Coordinates.rst

 based on the X,Y coordinate system.

 The **absolute origin** or **Zero** point in your drawing is where the X and Y axes cross each other (represented by a red cross), every entity you draw is located in relation to this origin.
-The coordinates at this point ar 0,0.
+The coordinates at this point at 0,0.

 In LibreCAD there is also the option to set the **Relative Zero Point** (small red circle).
 This Relative zero point can be temporarily set to a new location in a drawing so that all subsequent X and Y coordinates of entities drawn or